Healing Arts is a global campaign by the Jameel Arts & Health Lab in collaboration with the World Health Organization

 2:30–5:30PM: A workshop delivered by the team behind Arts for the Blues - a psychological therapy for depression using the arts.

 This workshop at NYU Steinhardt, as a part of UNGA Healing Arts Week is delivered by the team behind Arts for the Blues - an alternative model for treating depression.
-First developed in the UK at Edge Hill University and the University of Salford, it has since been adapted for use with children, NHS staff, mothers, and babies.
-This workshop is limited to 30 participants.
-Register here.
+First developed in the UK at Edge Hill University and the University of Salford, it has since been adapted for use with children, healthcare staff, mothers, and babies.
+This event has reached full capacity, and we’re unable to accommodate additional registrations.
+Thank you for your interest.

 About Arts for the Blues